Holly Walsh: Early life

-The daughter of an Anglican vicar, Walsh attended Christ's Hospital School, before going on to read History of Art at Gonville and Caius College, Cambridge, which she described as "the most boring three years of my life".
-After graduating she worked in various small art galleries in East London.
+The daughter of an Anglican vicar, Walsh attended Christ's Hospital School, before going on to study History of Art at Gonville and Caius College, Cambridge, which she described as "the most boring three years of my life".
+After graduating she worked in various small art galleries in east London.

 Comedy

 While working in galleries, Walsh attended comedy writing evening classes including Stand up and Deliver and as a direct result wrote for Jo Caulfield on BBC Radio 4.
-In 2006 she switched to comedy full-time.
+In 2006, she switched to comedy full-time.
 In 2007, Walsh was approached by Frank Skinner to appear in a TV pilot for Avalon Entertainment, Frank Skinner's Skateboarding Dog.

 Walsh was runner-up in Amused Moose Laugh Off 2006 on the Edinburgh Fringe, appeared at the Edinburgh Festival Fringe in 2007 and 2008, and appeared at Afterhours in between writing and filming, as well as co-hosting the AmusedMoose LaughOff 2009 with Jack Whitehall.

 In 2009, Walsh wrote for and appeared on The Now Show on BBC Radio 4, appeared on Winging It on BBC Switch, and made videos for Current TV.
 Walsh is also an occasional contributor to comedy podcast Answer Me This!.
-In January 2009, Walsh created a comedy film night called "Popcorn Comedy" with Jon Petrie (brother of CBBC's Ed Petrie).
+In January 2009, Walsh created a comedy film night called "Popcorn Comedy" with Jon Petrie, who later became her husband and BBC Director of Comedy; he is the brother of CBBC's Ed Petrie.
 In the summer of 2009, Walsh was a co-host and writer of Channel 4's TNT Show.

 In August 2011, Walsh was nominated for an Edinburgh Comedy Best Newcomer Award, in recognition of her first full hour-long show.
 She received critical acclaim for the show, which drew on her life since breaking her arm in the Worthing Birdman Competition in August 2010.
 She has also appeared on So Wrong It's Right, a BBC Radio Four comedy presented by Charlie Brooker.

 Walsh co-wrote Dead Boss with Sharon Horgan, a British sitcom set in Broadmarsh Prison, starring both Sharon Horgan and Jennifer Saunders.
 The show began airing on BBC Three in June 2012.

 She has appeared on TV shows, such as Edinburgh & Beyond on the Paramount Comedy Channel, The Late Edition, The Matt Lucas Awards, Mock the Week, QI, and Would I Lie to You?.
 She has appeared on the radio comedy shows Out to Lunch on BBC Radio 2, Just a Minute, winning on her debut broadcast on 3 March 2014, The Unbelievable Truth and The News Quiz.

-Walsh took a break from comedy after having a baby in 2015.